Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 ![Example PIV card](../img/PIV_card.png)

-*	The PIV Card is the individual cardholders identity credential for accessing government buildings, facilities and computer networks.
+*	The PIV Card is the individual cardholder's identity credential for accessing government buildings, facilities and computer networks.

 * PIV PACS are required to access and validate the appropriate PIV certificate to meet the facilities security assurance level requirements.

 * The assurance level required for each federal facility will determine which certificate stored on the PIV card will be needed for physical access into that facility.
-A federal facillity may require:
+A federal facility may require:

   * **Single Factor Authentication** - Something you have (PIV Card) + visual check
   * **Two Factor Authentication** - something you have  (PIV Card) + something you know (PIN)